WireCroc/wirecroc/README.md

 # Wirecroc
-**Wirecroc is a network traffic sniffer, for Linux, macOS and other Unix and Unix-like operating systems.
-It uses TUI, a user interface library, and libwrc packet capture and filtering libraries.**
+**Wirecroc is a lightweight network traffic sniffer, for Linux, macOS and other Unix and Unix-like operating systems.
+It uses Ncurses, a user interface library, and libwrc packet capture and filtering libraries.**

 ## Installation